 In connection with the foregoing public company reporting requirements and as a result of recent reforms, companies now face explicit new requirements concerning their processes and controls in preparing their financial statements and other public disclosures.
 Moreover, a company's chief executive and financial officers as well as the outside auditors also face significant new requirements in this regard.
-These new rules apply to both U.S. companies and, with certain modifications, to foreign private issuers.

-As discussed earlier, public companies are now affirmatively required to maintain disclosure controls designed to ensure that all of the information required to be disclosed by the company to the SEC (i.e., not just in Forms 10-Q and 10-K, but also in Form 8-K and any other submission to the SEC) is recorded, processed, summarized and reported within applicable reporting deadlines.
+As discussed earlier, public companies are now affirmatively required to maintain disclosure controls designed to ensure that all of the information required to be disclosed by the company to the SEC (i.e., not just in Forms 10-Q and 10-K but also in Form 8-K and any other submission to the SEC) is recorded, processed, summarized and reported within applicable reporting deadlines.
 This includes controls and procedures designed to ensure that such information is accumulated and communicated to management, including the CEO and CFO, as appropriate to allow timely decisions regarding required disclosure.